 When operating on public streets, bicycles are considered vehicles by the Iowa Code and should be operated in accordance with all traffic laws.
 For more information, contact the University Department of Public Safety, or the Iowa City and Coralville Police departments.

-Campus bicycle parking regulations are in Chapter 40 of the University Operations Manual and in Parking and Transportation Regulations.
+Campus bicycle parking regulations (including fines and fees) are in Chapter 40 of the University Operations Manual and in Parking and Transportation Regulations.
 The Parking and Transportation Department enforces these regulations.

 Please note that bicycles should park at provided bicycle racks and must not be: